lambda-orm/lambdaorm/README.md

 LambdaORM is an intermediary between the business model and the persistence of the data.
 Completely decoupling the business model from the data layer.
-For this use:

-- Query Language written in javascript lambda expressions.
-- Schema Configuration.

 ## Features

-- Query Language
-	- Simple query language based on javascript lambda expressions.
-	- Can write the expression as javascript code or as a string
-	- Crud clauses
-	- Implicit joins and group by
-	- Eager loading using the Include() method.
-	- Metadata from query expression
 - Schema Configuration
 	- Decoupling the business model from phisical model
 	- Configuration in json or yml formats